 8. Keywords by category

-You can use Google Trends to filter down your keywords by category.
+You can use it to filter down your keywords by category.
 It will provide you with more precise statistics.

 The Categories option helps you narrow your keyword research to the proper context.
-If your term context is mobile dealerships, it makes sense to refine Google Trends to show data for the mobile context.
+If your term context is mobile dealerships, refining it to show data for the mobile context makes sense.

-You can obtain more accurate information on the topics you are exploring for content by refining the Google Trends data by category.
+You can obtain more accurate information on the topics you are exploring for content by refining the data by category.
 Down your keywords according to classes to give more accurate data.

 Related Topics and Related Queries